Arisings/AntiNick/README.md

 - Support for 1.20 ChatTriggers
 - Fabric mod support?

-# ⚠️ DISCLAIMER ⚠️
+> [!WARNING]
-This module was made purely for educational purposes and possibly violates [Hypixel's Terms of Service](https://hypixel.net/rules).
+> This module was made purely for educational purposes and likely violates [Hypixel's Terms of Service](https://hypixel.net/rules).
 While the module should be impossible to detect serverside, I am not responsible for how you use it or if you get banned for using it.
-Use it at your own risk.
+Use this module at your own risk and common sense.